Coen van Vrijberghe de Coningh

-Coenraad Lodewijk Dirk "Coen" van Vrijberghe de Coningh (November 12, 1950 – November 15, 1997) was a Dutch actor, musician, composer, record producer and television presenter.
+Coenraad Lodewijk Dirk "Coen" van Vrijberghe de Coningh (12 November 1950 – 15 November 1997) was a Dutch actor, singer, composer, record producer and television presenter.

 Biography

 Born in Amsterdam to actor Cruys Voorbergh and the younger brother of artist Emmy van Vrijberghe de Coningh, he enrolled at the Academy of Theatre and Dance at the age of 17.
 He also played the guitar in high school.
 After graduation, De Coningh made his stage debut as a background singer and dancer in plays written by Annie M. G. Schmidt and Harry Bannink and he appeared in a cabaret sketch by Rients Gratama in the mid-1970s.
 He also served as the host of the NCRV show Showroom from 1977 until 1980.